elastic/integrations/docs/developer_tsdb_migration_guidelines.md

 2. **Add the changes to the manifest.yml file of the datastream as below to enable the timeseries index mode**
     ```
     elasticsearch:
       index_mode: "time_series"
     ```
     If your datastream has more number of dimension fields, you can modify this limit by modifying index.mapping.dimension_fields.limit value as below
     ```
     elasticsearch:
       index_mode: "time_series"
       index_template:
        settings:
          # Defaults to 16
          index.mapping.dimension_fields.limit: 32
     ```
 3. **Identifying the dimensions in the datastream.**

     Read about dimension fields [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/tsds.html#time-series-dimension).
 It is important that dimensions or a set of dimensions that are part of a datastream uniquely identify a timeseries.
 Dimensions are used to form _tsid which then is used for routing and index sorting.
+Read about the ways to add field a dimension (here)[https://github.com/elastic/integrations/blob/main/docs/generic_guidelines.md#specify-dimensions]

     A field having type [flattened](https://www.elastic.co/guide/en/elasticsearch/reference/current/flattened.html) cannot be selected as a dimension field.
 If the field that you are choosing as a dimension is too long or is of type flattened , consider the option of hashing the value of this field, creating a new dimension field to hold this value  .
 [Fingerprint processor](https://www.elastic.co/guide/en/elasticsearch/reference/current/fingerprint-processor.html) can be used for this purpose.

     Reference :  [Oracle Integration TSDB Enablement Example](https://github.com/elastic/integrations/blob/8a57d6ba96d391afc33da20c80ec51280d22f009/packages/oracle/data_stream/performance/elasticsearch/ingest_pipeline/default.yml#LL127C4-L131C29)

+3. **Annotating the ECS fields as dimension.**

-    From the context of packages having ownership of the service integration team, there exist certain fields that are part of every package and they are potential candidates of becoming dimension fields
+    From the context of integrations that are related to products that are deployed on-premise, there exist certain fields that are part of every package and they are potential candidates of becoming dimension fields

     * host.ip
     * service.address